graalvm/graalvm-demos/native-list-dir/README.md

 cd graalvm-demos/native-list-dir
 ```

-There are two Java classes we'll the `ListDir.java` for the purposes of this demo.
+There are two Java classes, but we'll start by building `ListDir.java` for the purposes of this demo.
-First we need to build this class.
 You can manually execute `javac ListDir.java`, but there's also a `build.sh` script included for your convenience.

 Note that you can use any JDK for compiling the Java classes, but in the build script we refer to `javac` in the GraalVM to simplify the prerequisites and not depend on you having another JDK installed.

 So export the GraalVM home directory as the `$GRAALVM_HOME` and add `$GRAALVM_HOME/bin` to the path.
 Here's what I have in my `~/.bashrc` on my MacBook, note that your paths are likely to be different depending on the download location.

 ```
-GRAALVM_VERSION=0.32
+GRAALVM_VERSION=1.0.0-rc9
 export GRAALVM_HOME=/Users/${current_user}/repo/graal-releases/graalvm-$GRAALVM_VERSION/Contents/Home
 ```